Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Gaussian behaviour for 1D systems

-All the above ignores periodicity.
-The advantage of choosing Gaussian fields is that they permit periodic boundary conditions in a way that the Gaussian distributions as posed above do not.
+All the above continues to ignore periodicity.
+The advantage of choosing Gaussian \textsl{fields} is that they permit the imposition of periodic boundary conditions in a way that the Gaussian distributions described above do not.